This is a confusing time for travelers in understanding their options to change or cancel travel plans. We’re here to help.

-Did you hear about the European budget airline Primera Air going bankrupt and halting all operations permanently a few weeks ago?
-Well, this gal was one of the lucky individuals who had purchased a ticket for a flight that will no longer be flying.
-At a jaw-dropping $63 before taxes and fees, the price seemed too good to be true.
-Turns out, it was.
+Did you hear about the European budget airline Primera Air going bankrupt and halting all operations permanently back in 2018?
+Well, this gal was one of the lucky individuals who had purchased a jaw-dropping flight to Europe for $63 before taxes and fees.
+The price seemed too good to be true: turns out, it was.
 In the aftermath of Primera Air going bankrupt, I wanted my money back for the flight I wouldn’t be taking on the airline.

-Here’s how I used a chargeback on my credit card to refund my Primera Air ticket after their bankruptcy announcement.
+Here’s how I used a chargeback on my credit card to refund my airfare ticket after their bankruptcy announcement.
 Follow this step by step guide to learn more about how to request a chargeback.

 This button brought me to a series of prompts to report a problem with the charge.
 The first screen, shown below, asks whether this is an unauthorized charge or the charge is incorrect.
 Because I knew I had purchased a ticket with Primera but would not be taking the flight, I selected “I recognize this purchase, but it’s wrong”.